BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 ```

 * Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail.

 SPECIFICATION :

 Project pipeline works well with Project video, but it wasn't flawless for challange video  and harder challenge videos.
-There was false detection of lane line...
+There was false detection of lane line and so didn't submit both Challenge and Hard Challenge videos.

 ---
-END
+END OF WRITEUP
 ---